Aniket-J/Aniket-J.github.io/professional.md

 I've gone one step further in my research and I'm investigating the feasibility of combining 3 tests from a single specimen (Small Punch + Small Ring Test).
 Volumetrically, this resulted in materials savings of 97.89%.
 Combing 3 tests (creep, tensile, fatigue) is also groundbreaking for these industries.
 My research overview is outlined below.

-{% include figure.html image="/assets/images/Website_professional_thesis.svg" caption="Research plan outline." width="800" height="1000" %}
+{% include figure.html image="/assets/images/Website_professional_thesis.svg" caption="Research outline." width="800" height="1000" %}

 This combination can be visualized in the image below, with the ring painted for computer-vision based strain imaging.